 4 Riddles That Challenge Your Critical Thinking

-To get you started on that gray matter workout, here are 4 riddles you can decipher to help you warm up.
+To get you started on that gray matter workout, here are 4 critical thinking brain teasers you can decipher to help you warm up.
 Just don’t peek at the answers before you try them out yourself!